 In case you somehow haven’t noticed, it is hot outside.
-Some sources are even claiming that it has been the hottest June in the UK in over 40 years.
-The temperature is so extreme outside that we have had candidates contacting us with genuine worry that they will be too warm to dress formally for an interview.
+Some sources are even claiming that it has been the hottest August in the UK in over 17 years.
+With the temperature hitting over 30C we've had candidates contacting us with genuine worry that they will be too warm to dress formally for an interview.

-Even the most charismatic person in the room is going to struggle to make a good impression when they’re distracted by how uncomfortably hot their suit is making them, and that is without taking the odour into consideration!
+Even the most charismatic person in the room is going to struggle to make a good impression when they’re distracted by how uncomfortably hot their suit is making them feel.

 Because of this, we have written a simple guide on how to dress professionally while beating the heat: